KatttZ/react05052025/lecture_notes/Week3/day11UI/README.md

 ```
 You can also use {} for dynamic content, conditions, arrays, and more.

-- props (short for properties)
-Props are how you pass data from parent to child components.
+- props (short for properties) are how you pass data from parent to child components.
 They make components reusable and dynamic.
 ```jsx
 function Welcome(props){
     return <h1>Welcome, {props.name}!</h1>